All Episodes

 I believe this is the only set of the president's federal taxes that reporters have ever gotten a hold of.

-Um in terms of what's on here, let me give you the basics.
+And in terms of what's on here, let me give you the basics.

-He paid uh 38 million dollars, looks like 38 million dollars in taxes.
+He paid $38 million, looks like $38 million in taxes.

 More on that later.

-Uh, we got these pages.
+We got these pages.

-We got this document today from a Pulitzer Prize winning investigative journalist who's better on financial matters than almost anybody else in the business.
+We got this document today from a Pulitzer Prize-winning investigative journalist who's better on financial matters than almost anybody else in the business.

 His name is David K. Johnston.

-Uh, These pages turned up the other day in his mailbox.
+These pages turned up the other day in his mailbox.

 David will join us live here in just a moment.

-Um but because nobody has had the president's taxes before, we didn't know what to expect.
+But because nobody has had the president's taxes before, we didn't know what to expect.

-Uh, we sent this over to the White House tonight, and the White House responded basically with, yep.
+When we showed this 2005 return to the White House to ask them if it's real, we sent this over to the White House tonight, and the White House responded basically with, yep.

-Oh my God, it was riveting television.
+It was riveting television.

-You remember uh she read these numbers for like 20 minutes about nothing.
+She read these numbers for like 20 minutes about nothing.

 And then they brought on that special guy, the special investigative journalist.